anaclumos/extracranial/posts/2022-11-23-dynamic-island/en.md

 **Spring Curve**.
 Based on Newtonian dynamics (Hooke's law, the law that governs a spring's physical motion), we calculate the physical trajectory using stiffness and dampening.
 [Learn More: Maxime Heckel](https://blog.maximeheckel.com/posts/the-physics-behind-spring-animations/)

 Any further discussions on animation curves will be out of the scope of this post.
-Most replications of Dynamic Island choose parametric curves (it's the easiest, standardized in CSS).
+Most replications of the Dynamic Island choose parametric curves (it's the easiest, standardized in CSS).
 Apple uses spring motion, supposedly to mimic real-world physics.
 Framer Motion, the library I chose for this project, [also provides a React hook](https://www.framer.com/docs/use-spring/) named `useSpring()` to give control of such physical animations.